A Threshold Stimulus Is The

 The concept of a threshold stimulus is not confined to the biological realm.
 It finds applications in various other fields:

-Psychology: In psychology, the threshold stimulus relates to the minimum intensity of a stimulus needed to elicit a conscious perception or a behavioral response.
+• Psychology: In psychology, the threshold stimulus relates to the minimum intensity of a stimulus needed to elicit a conscious perception or a behavioral response.
 This is studied extensively in psychophysics.
-For example, the absolute threshold for taste or smell, the minimum concentration of a substance needed to be perceived.
+Here's one way to look at it: the absolute threshold for taste or smell, the minimum concentration of a substance needed to be perceived.

-Economics: While less directly related, economic models often utilize threshold effects, where a specific level of a variable (e.g., investment, income) leads to a dramatic change in an outcome.
+• Economics: While less directly related, economic models often use threshold effects, where a specific level of a variable (e.g., investment, income) leads to a dramatic change in an outcome.

 Frequently Asked Questions (FAQ)